Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 It was *people* who were giving her difficulty.
 Old school friends who’d visit just long enough for an awkward hug and a gift before vanishing.
 The reporters poised around her parents’ house had only finally been persuaded to leave by the realisation that Xiù was determined not to make herself pretty for the camera, and was more interested in getting the hell away from them.
 Employers wanted experience and marketable skills, for which purposes *Gung Fu*, fluency in an alien language and three years of living as a vagrant in disguise apparently didn’t count.

 It was all so *complicated*.
 And worse, everyone seemed to be disappointed and upset when she didn’t fit seamlessly back into their lives as if nothing had happened.
-As if she hadn’t been homeless and alone and had to fight monsters and nearly been *killed*, and…
+As if she hadn’t been homeless and alone and had to fight monsters and nearly been *killed*, and...

 As if what happened to her was *her* fault and she should just deal with it.